 Considering that 1.32 billion daily active users spending an average of 35 minutes per day on Facebook, it seems like a no-brainer to use Facebook ads to reach your target audiences.
 But what’s going to stop the thumb of mindless scrollers like me?
 How will your ad stand out to your potential clients?

 Creating ads that catch a business’s eye is a whole different matter.

 Marketing on Facebook as a B2B (business-to-business) is entirely different from marketing as a B2C (business-to-consumer).
 You’re targeting an entirely different audience.
 So this is where things start to get tricky.

-To help you make sense of it all, I’ll walk you through the best Facebook ad objectives and ad formats for B2B Facebook advertising, so you can successfully catch the eye of your potential clients.
+To help you make sense of it all, I’ll walk you through how to best advertise on Facebook and the best Facebook ad objectives as well as ad formats for B2B Facebook advertising, so you can successfully catch the eye of your potential clients.

 The main difference between B2B and B2C is the length of the buyer’s journey.
 While B2C decisions are often made quite quickly, B2B decisions can often take a lot longer because your audience is a business You’re convincing a group of people, not just an individual.
 This clearly can be a challenge!

 Plus, when a business is your audience, you may need to go above and beyond to prove the value of your product or service.